What are the most spectacular roads in Canada?

 The Wild Road to Fortress Mountain Resort

-Fortress Mountain Resort is a ski resort at an elevation of 2.075m (6,807ft) above the sea level, located in Alberta, Canada.
-The resort is the location for sublime mountain cinematography.
+Fortress Mountain Resort is a ski resort at an elevation of 2,075 meters (6,807 feet) above sea level, located in Alberta, Canada.
+The resort is renowned for its stunning mountain cinematography.

 A very bumpy, grueling road to McBride Peak

-McBride Peak is a high mountain peak at an elevation of 2.049m (6,722ft) above the sea level, located in the Robson Valley region of British Columbia, Canada.
-It’s one of the highest mountain roads of the country.
+McBride Peak is a high mountain peak at an elevation of 2.049m (6,722ft) above sea level, located in British Columbia, in Canada.
+It’s one of the highest roads in the country.
 It’s said to be the Canada’s Top Climb with an average gradient of 10,81%.

 Driving through the Stacey Road Bridges